GoPractice opens a series on activation and making sure users experience and appreciate your product’s value.

 But investing resources in activation won’t always be the right choice.
 Let’s discuss in more detail when it’s time to focus on activation and when it isn’t.

-↓ We suggest taking a look at previous series of essays on the basics of product management:
+↓ We suggest taking a look at previous series of articles on the basics of product management:

 What is the activation of new users in the product